AmadeusITGroup/ArtCountDownTimer/README.md

     #### Setup
     - Find the **ART Timer Setup 1.0.0.exe** file for the installation.
+    - Check under Releases section to get the latest setup file.
     - After the installation, it will appear under the name **ART Timer**.
     - Once you open the app, initially, it will load an existing JSON file.